Tax Reform proposition approved

 The Regulations and report set out the proposed options for paying the frozen 2019 PYB tax bill and have been developed in response to the results of the PYB survey, the findings of the focus groups, which were run last October, as well as feedback from the Corporate Services Scrutiny Panel and States Members.

 When a 2020 bill is significantly higher than the 2019 bill

 We accelerated work to bring in this change, because we are aware many islanders have suffered much reduced income in 2020 and face a 2019 bill they cannot pay from their smaller income.

 However, we recognise for some the situation may be reversed.
-If you find yourself with a significantly higher 2020 tax bill than your 2019 one, for example, through returning to work after maternity leave, please don't worry.
-Whilst such cases will be exceptions, Revenue Jersey is putting some specific 2020 shortfall payment options in place to ensure such situations are dealt with sympathetically and fairly and we can minimise the impact for you.
+If may find yourself with a significantly higher 2020 tax bill than your 2019 one, for example, through returning to work after maternity leave.
+Revenue Jersey will ensure such situations are dealt with sympathetically and fairly and will minimise the impact for you.

 Prior Year Basis taxation explained